oppia/oppia-android/wiki/Platform-Parameters-&-Feature-Flags.md

     - Add the name and the value of our Platform Parameter.
 This change will make our Compile-Time Platform Parameter to be a Run-Time Platform Parameter.
 This means that we can control its value from backend.
     - Note that permission will be required before accessing the Feature Gating console in the Oppia backend.

-## How to consume a Platform Parameter/Feature Flag
+## How to consume a Platform Parameter or Feature Flag
 To consume a Platform Parameter in any file, we need to inject the specific `PlatformParameterValue\<T\>` instance along with the Qualifier Annotation defined for that Parameter.
 For eg - we are injecting the `SyncUpTimePeriodInHours` platform parameter and the `EnableAppAndOSDeprecation` feature flag in `PlatformParameterSyncUpWorkManagerInitializer`

 ```kotlin